CFIF666x3/ACMP/README.md

 # ACMP
-There is a main thing in acmp_1.cpp.
-Other files is just headers(.h).
+Files is just headers(.h) for main function on console app